dablelv/cyan/README.md

 </div>

 # Synopsis
-Go common and huge utility functions help you to create your go program quickly and easily.
+Go common used utility functions help you to create go program quickly and easily.

 # Encode
 Some useful functions can be used to handle conversion of different character encoding, such as gbk to utf8.